-Transformed land is mostly associated with cultivation, mining, urban and dense rural and development, the spread of alien trees.
-Although many of the 'natural' areas have been degraded to some extent, these could be classified as untransformed, i.e. the loss of biodiversity was likely to be minimal.
+Transformed land mostly associated with cultivation, mining, urban dense and rural development, and the spread of alien trees.
+Although many of the 'natural' areas have been degraded to some extent. these could be classified as untransformed, i.e. the loss of biodiversity was likely to be minimal.
 In all, approximately 50% of the area could be classified as transformed.

-Land that has been transformed is likely to have lost a large number of plant species, as well as most of the larger mammals that previously occurred in the area.
+Land that has been transformed is likely to have lost a large number of plant species, as well as the most of larger mammals that previously occurred in the area.
 Conversely the manmade irrigation dams and the wetlands that feed them might still contain a significant number of species, including some of high conservation significance.
 The wetlands are also likely to be important corridors for dispersal of many water-dependent species.
 With regards to the terrestrial component, it is highly likely that the transformed land is no longer functional as a corridor.